Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 - Computed values and the associated event timestamps by applying calculations defined by variables on raw events.
 These variables can be defined in either the Time Series Model or provided inline in the query.
 - Aggregated values and the associated interval timestamps by applying calculations defined by variables on raw events.
 These variables can be defined in either the Time Series Model or provided inline in the query.

 Response for the `Query` APIs are of type `QueryAnalyzer`.
 The QueryAnalyzer allows a developer to query for pages of results, while being able to perform operations on the result set as a whole.
-For example, to get list of `TimeSeriesPoint` in pages, call the `GetResultsAsync` method on the `QueryAnalyzer` object.
+For example, to get a list of `TimeSeriesPoint` in pages, call the `GetResultsAsync` method on the `QueryAnalyzer` object.
 You can enumerate an AsyncPageable object using the `async foreach` loop.

 This code snippets demonstrates retrieving raw events from Time Series Insights environment using a start and end time.